 High blood pressure diet for Indians: a DASH-adapted complete guide

 The DASH eating pattern is the most evidence-supported diet for high blood pressure.
-Here is the honest Indian-kitchen version — what stays, what swaps, and the lifestyle layers that magnify it.
+Here is the honest Indian-kitchen version — the swaps, the real sodium and potassium numbers, and the lifestyle levers ranked by how many mmHg each actually moves.

 Editorially reviewed